sevenecks/moo-package-manager/README.md

 If you have an issue with using the package manager, feel free to open an issue.

 ### Contributing a Package
-TBD.
 For now reach out to Slither on the [ToastStunt Discord](https://discord.gg/XyXP43e).

 ### Contributing to the Package Manager Source
 - If you would like to contribute the best way to do so is by joining the [ToastStunt Discord](https://discord.gg/XyXP43e).
 - Pull requests are also welcome

+### Contributing a Package Repository
+For now reach out to Slither on the [ToastStunt Discord](https://discord.gg/XyXP43e).